alirezasdg1/Bike-Sharing/README.md

 ## Methods:

-To achieve the main goal of this study, I use three diferent dataset.
-The first dataset is for a bake share system( i.e., bluebikes in Boston) for the year 2017 [1].
-This dataset includes more than 1,000,000 instances with the following attributes [2]:
+To achieve the main goal of this study, I used three different dataset.
+The first dataset was for a bake share system( i.e., Bluebikes in Boston) [1].
+Here, I only included data for year 2017.
+This dataset included more than 1,300,000 instances with the following attributes [2]:

-* 1. Trip Duration (seconds), 2.
+	1. Trip Duration (seconds), 2.
 Start Time and Date, 3.
 Stop Time and Date, 4.
 Start Station Name & ID, 5.
 End Station Name & ID, 6.
 Bike ID, 7.
 User Type (Casual = Single Trip or Day Pass user; Member = Annual or Monthly Member), 8.
 Birth Year, 9.
 Gender

-The second dataset [3] includes boston whether data for every days between 1/1/2013-4/8/18.
+The second dataset [3] included Boston weather data for every days between 1/1/2013-4/8/18.
+Again, I only used dataset for year 2017.
 This dataset contains the following attributes:

 	1. averages of temperature, 2. dew point, 3. wind speeds, 4. sea level pressure, and 5. precipitation levels

-Finally, the last dataset [3] includes official holidays for Boston in 2017.
+Finally, the last dataset [3] included 2017 official holidays for Boston.

-Here, after merging the mentioned datasets, I visualize the number of casual/registered users for different seasons, weekdays, weathers, and daytimes.
-I also test several hypotheses:
+To analyze data, I first had to join all of the data tables (e.g., biking system dataset, weather dataset, and holidays information.
+For this purpose, I first created three columns (i.e., year, month, and day) based on the “starttime” column data.
+I used these new columns as primary keys to merge the biking system dataset with the weather data table which had the same columns.
+Before merging the holiday data table to other dataset, I reshaped it to include the following columns: year, month, and day.
+By using these columns, I joined all of the three data tables.
+I also created ‘age’ and ‘season’ columns based on ‘birth year’ and ‘month’ column respectively.

+In this project, I was mainly interested in exploring the effects of different factors on the number of trips/day.
+To compute my main outcomes (# trips/day), I counted the number of the “starttime” for each day.
+To achieve the main goal of this study, I explored the effects of weather condition, season, gender, and age on the main outcome by visualizing several patterns and testing the following hypotheses:

 	H1.
 Number of bike users depends of weather conditions H2.
 Number of registered users higher than casual users during weekdays